dkvg-77/Live-Chat/README.md

 --> Enter the global room by default.
 --> See who is all in your room.
 --> Send messages and receive messages.
 You can also see the timestamp of the message received and sent.
---> Haven't given importance to the front end.

 ## Procedure to run this code:
 --> Download using zip and extract the folder.